HowTo

 Counting non-Designated Investments toward the AUM milestone

-The MAS list of Designated Investments is finite.
-Direct holdings of operating businesses, residential property, and certain alternatives sit outside the list and do not count toward the AUM milestone, even if held inside the fund.
+Under the post-1 January 2025 framework, the Section 13O AUM gate is measured by the value of the fund's investments in Designated Investments rather than by Net Asset Value.
+The MAS list of Designated Investments is finite: direct holdings of operating businesses, residential property, and certain alternatives sit outside the list and do not count toward the AUM milestone, even if held inside the fund.

 Frequently asked questions